llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 65%, and with more intense workloads we have observed differences in latency as large as 99%, see Table V. "

-This comment + table V showing the differences obtained with different settings depending on the workload -> basically our RQ3 in this paper
+This comment + table V showing the differences obtained with different settings depending on the workload -> basically our RQ-C in this paper

-Q4 :
+Q-D :
 No

 ### Paper 26